wenjgong/musicmotion/README.md

 ./saved_models saved the experimental model.\
 We provide the pre-trained model in [Baidu Netdisk](https://pan.baidu.com/s/1vILpFAsCVsob6LMxWxy_tw?pwd=prmi ) Extraction code: prmi

-## Others
-./confusion_matrix.py Get the confusion matrix of the experimental results.\
-./draw_video.py Generate the music video.

 ## Multimedia Demo
 Here is an exemplar video of a dancing avatar with background music recommended using the proposed method.